ratgdo/homekit-ratgdo/README.md

 ### Name

 This updates the name reported to HomeKit and for mDNS device discovery.
 The default name is _Garage Door ABCDEF_ where the last 6 characters are set to the MAC address of the ratgdo device.
 Changing the name after pairing with HomeKit does not change the name within HomeKit or Apple Home.
+The maximum length is 31 characters.
+For IP host name the length is truncated to 23 characters and all spaces are replaced with a hyphen.

 ### Door Close Delay